TomLiDev/mildew-detector/README.md

 #### Security

 They key security element of this project is the protection of the developers Kaggle json.
 This file will be carefully managed to ensure it is not exposed or committed ot the repository.

-### The Surface Plane

-#### Design

-#### Colour Scheme

-As the application will be viewed via a Streamlit dashboard there is limited amount of customisation which can incorporated and the dashboard itself is largely set to the standard defaults colours.

-Where relevant, the Streamlit capacity for different coloured text boxes for information, warnings etc will be utilised to draw attention and give meaning to different sections.

-#### Typography

-Lato is used as the standard font across the site.

-#### Imagery

-Due to the nature and restriction of using Streamlit, little use will be made of additional images.
-This is deliberate, as attention should be drawn to images of leaves as and when they are displayed as identifying if these leaves are infected with Powdery Mildew is the first objective of this project.

 ## Future Implementations/Plans